Train the Trainer

 TOPICS

-- Principles and practice of effective communication: critique communication theories and models; evidence-based practice; person-centred communication; factors influencing communication and behaviours; exploring feelings and concerns; effective communication and health care outcomes.
+• Principles and practice of effective communication: evidence-based practice; person-centred communication; factors influencing communication and behaviours; embodiment of skills, exploring shared decision-making or lack of it in health and social care.

-- Communication issues in complex and rapidly changing care environments: emotional intelligence, skills to respond to challenging conversations; sensitive, compassionate and open communication, end of life care; sympathetic presence, cognitive and emotional empathy, advocacy and conflict resolution; robotics in modern healthcare.
+• Communication issues in complex and rapidly changing care environments: skills to respond to challenging conversations; dealing with complaints, telehealth, conflict resolution, and robotics in modern healthcare.

-- Authentic simulations and challenging role-plays: key concepts/terms, professional practice, creativity, innovation, centring, theatre/impro games, forum theatre, attention, intention, actions and objectives.
+• Authentic simulations and challenging role-plays: creativity, innovation, centring, theatre/improv games, forum theatre, attention, intention, actions, objectives, and givens.

 Assessment